Kingston Park Metro station: History

-In October 2012, traffic enforcement cameras were installed at the level crossings at Kingston Park and Bank Foot.
-Similar cameras were installed at Callerton Parkway in 2008.

-The station was used by 443,907 passengers in 2017–18, making it the third-most-used station on the Airport branch, after South Gosforth (1,608,102) and Regent Centre (713,308).
+The Metro station was used by 970,905 passengers in 2024/25, slightly lower than the pre-pandemic figure of 981,303 in 2018/19.

-In 2018, the station, along with others on the Airport branch, were refurbished as part of the Metro: All Change programme.
+In 2018, the station, along with others on the Airport branch, was refurbished as part of the Metro: All Change programme.
 The project saw improvements to accessibility, security and energy efficiency, as well as the re-branding of the station to the new black and white corporate colour scheme.

 Facilities

 Kingston Park has two side platforms, which are staggered on opposite sides of the level crossing on Brunton Lane.
 The eastbound platform lies to the west of the level crossing, with the westbound platform to the east.
 There are separate ramped accesses to the two platforms from Brunton Lane.
 A pay and display car park (operated by Newcastle City Council) is available, with 96 spaces, plus four accessible spaces.
 There is also the provision for cycle parking, with five cycle pods available.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.